ISN Clinical Research

 - Work predominantly in clinical research (i.e., health research requiring approval from a human ethics board)

-- Have prior experience in basic research in a low and/or middle-income country (as per World Bank status)
+- Have prior experience in basic research in a lower, lower-middle- or upper-middle-income country (as per World Bank classification)

 - Have manuscript(s) published in a peer-reviewed journal, or have other indicators of high potential in clinical research